zcaudate-xyz/infra-dev/README.md

-# infra-foundation
+# infra-dev

-This creates the docker image `ghcr.io/zcaudate-xyz/infra-foundation` for testing of all the `foundation` libraries:
+This creates the docker images `ghcr.io/zcaudate-xyz/infra-foundation-clean` and `ghcr.io/zcaudate-xyz/infra-foundation-dev` for testing of all the `foundation` libraries:
   - foundation-base
   - foundation-embed
   - foundation-fx